-- In the case of summary judgment motions, factual statements must be supported by citations to both the record evidence and the Rule 56.1 statement, if contained therein. - ii.
+In the case of summary judgment motions, factual statements must be supported by citations to both the record evidence and the Rule 56.1 statement, if contained therein.

+- ii.
 The Court encourages and appreciates brevity.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
-Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
+Memoranda of law in support of and in opposition to motions shall comply with the formatting and length requirements set forth in Local Civil Rule 7.1.
 Unless prior permission has been granted, sur-reply memoranda will not be accepted.
 With respect to objections to Magistrate Judges' rulings, unless prior permission has been granted, memoranda of law (including responses) shall not exceed 15 pages. - iii.
 After any initial preliminary statement or factual recitation, if any, Point I of all memoranda of law shall set forth the standard of review and the burden of proof associated with the issues presented. - I. Exhibits.
 All exhibits shall be tabbed, indexed, and submitted in compliance with Local Civil Rule 7.1(a)(3). - J. Format.
-All papers shall conform to Local Civil Rule 11.1.
+All papers shall conform to Local Civil Rule 7.1.
 Footnotes are discouraged. - K. Text Searchable.
 All pleadings, letters, motion papers, affidavits, or any other document containing text shall be text searchable. - L. Oral Argument on Motions.
 The Court does not ordinarily hear oral argument on motions; however, oral argument is encouraged on substantive motions, and the parties may request oral argument by letter at the time moving, opposing, or reply papers are filed.
 The Court will determine whether oral argument will be heard and, if so, will notify counsel of the date and time. - M. Participation of Junior Attorneys.
-To assist in the training of the next generation of attorneys, the Court strongly encourages relatively inexperienced attorneys-in particular, attorneys with less than 5 years' experience-to participate in all courtroom proceedings.
+To assist in the training of the next generation of attorneys, the Court strongly encourages relatively inexperienced attorneys-in particular, attorneys with less than 5 years' experience-to participate in all courtroom proceedings including the oral argument of motions before the Court.
 Further, the Court is amenable to having multiple attorneys speak for one party if it creates an opportunity for a lawyer who is relatively inexperienced.
-However, all attorneys appearing should have the degree of authority consistent with the proceeding. - N. Motions to Exclude Testimony of Experts.
+However, all attorneys appearing should have the degree of authority consistent with the proceeding.

+N. Motions to Exclude Testimony of Experts.
 Motions to exclude testimony of experts pursuant to Rules 702-705 of the Federal Rules of Evidence and the Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993) line of cases, shall be made as motions in limine for trial (see Rule 6(B)(iii)), unless for good cause shown, resolution of the motion is required to determine a summary judgment or other dispositive motion.